ten0s/ten0s.github.io/_posts/2022-07-25-find-dlls-and-typelibs-dependencies-for-nodejs-gtk-application-on-windows.md

 ![Hello Gtk in MinGW64 Image](/assets/images/find-dlls-and-typelibs-dependencies-for-nodejs-gtk-application-on-windows/hello-gtk-mingw64.png)

-Now it's time to find out what DLLs are needed to run it in clear environment.
+Now it's time to find out what DLLs are needed to run in clear environment.

 You might want to review [Debugging DLL Loading Errors]({{ site.baseurl }}{% post_url 2022-07-01-debugging-dll-loading-errors %})
 for a short introduction.